Advocating for Positive Changes in Education Policy

 Quality Education Act

 All Missouri students deserve access to a world-class education.
 Although Missouri has a system to measure school success, it is not working.
 In the current system, 99% of Missouri’s school districts are “Fully Accredited,” yet Missouri’s student achievement levels are below the national average.
-Your support of the Quality Education Act will ensure that Missouri measures what matters, provides clear information for families, and provides support and interventions to struggling schools.
+The Quality Education Act would ensure that Missouri measures what matters, provides clear information for families, and provides support and interventions to struggling schools.

 2022 Education Omnibus (SB681)